Last tax year, HMRC received a record £5.4 billion in Inheritance Tax (IHT) receipts which is anticipated to rise to an expected £6.3 billion by 2023.

 The old saying “Failure to plan is planning to fail” is especially relevant when it comes to effective Inheritance Tax Planning.
 The provision of independent financial advice will help you to plan your affairs and ensure that the right amount of money is in the right hands at the right time.

 Here are a few tips on how to plan and improve your situation:

 1. Seek independent Financial Advice.
-Most Advisers will provide you with a free review to establish if you have an Inheritance Tax liability.
+Most Advisers will provide you with a review at no cost to establish if you have an Inheritance Tax liability.
 Should some intervention be required then the benefits of independent advice are that the Adviser can source a solution from any provider in the market.
 A lot of Tied Advisers will have great marketing but limited choice on what they can do and who they can use in terms of solutions.

 2. Take advantage of the allowance you have available.
 Did you know that you can make an annual gift of up to £3,000 and this can be backdated one year if you did not make a gift last year?
 Small gifts of up to £250 can also be made however this is not available to anyone who benefited from any of the £3,000.
 You can also make gifts of income for any amount as long as they are not detrimental to your standard of living.
 It would be prudent to keep a record for HMRC of any regular gifts which you make.
 You can make special gifts upon marriage to your children of £5,000 and to your grandchildren an amount of £2,500.
 Any other gift upon marriage is limited to £1,000.
 These amounts can be doubled up if you are a couple making the gift.